mrestre/Weather-IOS-App/README.md

 ***** WORK IN PROGRESS *****

-Basic weather application inteded for the IOS platform.
-Retrieves users current location then displays weather data such as temperatue, humiditiy, wind speed, and min/ max temperatures for the day.
+Basic weather application intended for the IOS platform.
+Retrieves the user's current location and then displays weather data such as current temperature, humidity, wind speed, and min/ max temperatures for the day.